 - Public education and outreach

-- Public participation/involve
+- Public participation/involvement

 - Illicit discharge detection and elimination

 - Construction site runoff control

 - Post-construction runoff control

 - Pollution prevention/good housekeeping

-There is a Household Hazardous Waste Facility now located at the Weber County Solid Waste Facility at 867 West Wilson Lane.
-Oil, antifreeze, and paint are accepted daily from 9:00 am to 1:00 pm. beginning in April and continuing through September, with all other items accepted the 3rd Saturday of each month.
+There is a Household Hazardous Waste Facility located at the Weber County Solid Waste Facility at 867 West Wilson Lane.
+Oil, antifreeze, and paint are accepted daily from 7:00 am to 5:00 pm, year round.
 Weber County homeowners can bring their household hazardous waste to the facility and it will be taken off their hands for FREE!
 Call 1-801-399-8803 for more information.